audiogambero/audiogambero/README.md

 I'm a developer for Acustica Audio.
 In my spare time I work on personal projects that, as my username suggest, are audio-related.

-I'm currently working on a SID controller library for Teensy, and on various audio plug-ins.

 Currently studying linear phase filters.

 If you want to contact me, this is my email: samuele.gamberoni.audio@gmail.com